 In response, then-Gov. Ed DiPrete tried to transform Victory Day into Governor’s Bay Day, and lawmakers made multiple attempts to rename it “Rhode Island Veterans Day” or “Peace and Remembrance Day” – all unsuccessful.
 (Governor’s Bay Day is still proclaimed annually but is not a legal holiday.)

-In recent years, peace activists have sometimes counterprogrammed Victory Day with an event in Jamestown remembering the Hiroshima and Nagasaki bombings, and last year an online petition urging state leaders to change the holiday’s name garnered 278 signatures.
+In recent years, peace activists have sometimes counterprogrammed Victory Day with an event in Jamestown remembering the Hiroshima and Nagasaki bombings, and an online petition urging state leaders to change the holiday’s name garnered nearly 300 signatures.